Cord Blood Banking Process

 All collected cord blood units are evaluated for the volume and cell counts.

-The cord blood is processed by SEPAX 2, a fully automated machine, to reduce plasma and red blood cells.
+The cord blood is processed by SEPAX 2, a fully automated machine, to remove plasma and red blood cells.

 The final processed product is an approx. 25ml concentrated white blood cells and stem cells.